 Step 3.
 Withdraw your Maker

-Once you’ve paid for your cryptocurrency, it’s a good idea to store your funds in your wallet as it’s a lot safer than leaving them on the exchange.
+Once you buy Maker coins, it’s a good idea to store your them in your wallet as it’s a lot safer than leaving them on the exchange.

 How to trade Maker – step-by-step guide

-If you’re only interested in trading you won’t need to bother with a wallet as you’ll be speculating on the rise and fall of the value rather than buying currency to own.
+If you’re only interested in trading you won’t need to bother with a wallet as you’ll be speculating on the rise and fall of the value rather than buying MKR to own.

 Step 1.
 Find a broker

-When you’re on the hunt for a decent broker, it’s a good idea to do your homework and check out all the various offers and features that are out there.
+When you’re on the hunt for the best cryptocurrency broker, it’s a good idea to do your homework and check out all the various offers and features that are out there.
 All the brokers are different – some are geared towards professionals while others will better suit beginners.
 Two of the more popular brokers on the market right now are eToro and Plus500.

 Step 2.
 Deposit money